HiAS7/The-Sauce-Book-Online/_classes/Barbarian.md

 others.
 As a bonus action, you unleasha battle cry infused with divine energy.
-Up to ten othercreatures of your choice within 60 feet of you that canhear you gain advantage on attack rolls and savingthrows until the start of your next turn.\
+Up to ten othercreatures of your choice within 60 feet of you that canhear you gain advantage on attack rolls and savingthrows until the start of your next turn.<br/>
 Once you use this feature, you can’t use it again until you finish a long rest.
 ##### RAGE BEYOND DEATH
-Beginning at 14th level, the divine power that fuels your rage allows you to shrug off fatal blows.\
+Beginning at 14th level, the divine power that fuels your rage allows you to shrug off fatal blows.<br/>
 While you’re raging, having 0 hit points doesn’t knock you unconscious.
 You still must make death saving throws, and you suffer the normal effects of taking